raphigaziano/TIE/doc/source/tutorial.rst

    and I'm 21 years old!
    Yay!
    <BLANKLINE>

+Just provide a valid path to your template and it will take care of instanciating itself from its contents, allowing you to avoid some clutter and focus on more important stuff.

 Register your templates to a manager
 ++++++++++++++++++++++++++++++++++++

-Since template manager are a nice, but rather optional feature, they haven't been implemented yet.
+Since template managers are a nice, but rather optional feature, they haven't been implemented yet.

 I do plan to add them soon, so check back in a while for them!